-Most venues include napkins in their catering package, usually from a selection from 2-3 basic colors i.e. white, black, ivory.
+First let’s talk about colors.
+Most venues include napkins in their catering package.
+Usually they offer a limited selection of 2-3 basic colors i.e. white, black, ivory.

 If you want to match the napkin color with your overall decor, you can!
-It’ll cost you more because but the venue may be able to get them for you.
-To be honest for most South Asian weddings, couples get them from their decorator.
+This is called a linen upgrade and it’ll cost more because the venue will have to outsource it, but the venue or your decorator will be able to get whatever you want.
+FYI, at most Indian weddings, couples get upgraded linens from their decorator.

 Charger plates are for decoration.
 They are a layer beneath the serving plate.
 Since most South Asian weddings serve a buffet style dinner, the plates are stacked at the front of the buffet.
 Referring to that same photo, after guests get their food and head back to the table, their plates will replace the napkins.
 Whereas in the next photo below, the plate will be stacked on top of the gold plate.